High Shoals Falls Trail and Blue Hole Falls

-Hike to two exceptionally beautiful waterfalls, High Shoals Falls and Blue Hole Falls, through a lush forest near Tray Mountain north of Helen, Georgia.
+Hike to High Shoals Falls and Blue Hole Falls, two stunning waterfalls set in a lush, green forest near Helen, Georgia.

 High Shoals Falls Trail: the hike

-The hike departs a trailhead off the graveled Georgia Forest Road 283 north of Helen (view driving directions), descending elevation and diving through a forest with towering old-growth trees and gnarly-branched mountain laurel.
-The trail hangs a hard right at .2 miles, descending and meanding through wide switchbacks as it drops elevation.
-The High Shoals Falls Trail is blazed with occasional green blazes, but well-worn and relatively easy to follow.
+The hike departs a trailhead off the graveled Forest Road 283 north of Helen, GA (view maps and driving directions), descending through a forest of towering old-growth trees and gnarly-branched mountain laurel.
+The trail hangs a hard right at .2 miles, dropping and meandering through wide switchbacks as it descends.
+Occasional green blazes mark the trail throughout its length, but it’s also well-worn and relatively easy to follow.

 The sound of rushing water grows louder as the hike nears High Shoals Creek.
-The trail reaches the creek’s banks at .5 miles, swinging northbound to follow the creek.
-The hike passes a large campsite at .55 mile before crossing a wooden bridge spanning the creek.
+The trail reaches the creek’s banks at .5 miles, swinging northbound.
+The route passes a large campsite before crossing a wooden bridge over the creek.

-The hike crosses the wooden bridge and then passes several more trailside campsites along High Shoals Creek.
-The hike winds through dense thickets of rhododendron – a common sight along creek valleys in Northern Georgia – as it begins a descent towards Blue Hole Falls.
+The hike crosses the wooden bridge and passes several more trailside campsites along the creek.
+The trail winds through dense thickets of leathery-leafed rhododendron as it descends to Blue Hole Falls.
 Pungent-scented galax, a small, green, leafy plant, carpets the forest floor and fills the air with an onion-like scent.

-The hike crosses a small wooden bridge before reaching a side trail at .9 mile.
+The trail crosses a small wooden bridge before reaching a side path at .9 mile.
 The hike turns left, following the side trail and dropping elevation to Blue Hole Falls.
-Moss and fern line the trail in shades of vibrant green, a contrast with the red and orange hued, iron-rich soil and boulders of the creek valley.
+Moss and fern line the path in shades of vibrant green, a contrast with the red and orange hued, iron-rich soil and boulders of the creek valley.

-Blue Hole Falls is named for the cool, deep blue pool below the waterfall that catches its falling water.
-The waterfall, seen from a wooden viewing platform, forms as High Shoals Creek plummets over 20 feet downward over the face of a sheer rock outcrop.
+A cool, deep blue pool sits below Blue Hole Falls, lending to the waterfall’s name.
+The creek plummets over 20 feet downward over the face of a sheer rock outcrop.

-The hike departs Blue Hole Falls, retracing to the High Shoals Falls Trail and turning left to continue to the hike’s second waterfall.
-The access trail to High Shoals Falls departs trail left at 1 mile, descending to the waterfall via a series of switchbacks and stone stairs.
-The roaring sound of falling water amplifies through the valley as the hike approaches the waterfall.
+The hike departs Blue Hole Falls, retracing to the main trail and turning left to continue to the hike’s second waterfall.
+The hike follows the access trail to High Shoals Falls, turning left at 1 mile and descending to the waterfall via a series of switchbacks and stone stairs.
+The roaring sound of falling water amplifies through the valley.

-The tree canopy opens up to reveal the impressive High Shoals waterfall at 1.35 miles, dropping 50 feet in a series of cascades to the deep pool below.
+The tree canopy opens up to reveal High Shoals Falls at 1.35 miles, as the waterfall drops 50 feet in a series of cascades to a deep pool below.

-Departing High Shoals Falls, the trail retraces its steps to the main trail, following its outbound steps to the trailhead.
+Departing the waterfall, the trail retraces its steps to the main trail, following its outbound steps to the trailhead.
 It’s a steady, nearly unrelenting climb on the return hike, gaining over 500 feet elevation.
-The hike reaches the trailhead and parking area at 2.4 miles, completing the hike.
+The hike reaches the trailhead and parking area at 2.4 miles, completing the adventure.

 Note: slippery rocks and fast moving water can be extremely dangerous!
 Please don’t climb, stand on, swim near, or jump from any waterfall.